UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 - Similar to how the players play the game, it just looks at the computer screen and clicks on the detected head position, which makes it almost impossible to be detected.

+- Currently, I seems that encrypting or hiding the mouse data can be one way to fight against this cheat.

 <b>Results:</b>

 ![alt text](https://github.com/UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/blob/main/Introduction/Demostration%2001.gif)